We are pleased to welcome you to the Evans School! Below are various suggested resources to help you prepare for the fall.

-Math Camp will take place during orientation in September, and will cost $60.
+Math Camp will take place in September 2019 (specific dates TBD), and will cost $60.
 Learn more

 Incoming students with prior substantial academic background in particular subject areas (economics and statistics) are encouraged to take waiver examinations during orientation in September, to waive particular core courses.
 Learn more